- Zika Rumors by Peter M. Sandman and Jody Lanard – February 22, 2016

 Another “new” map.

 On June 9, CDC researchers released yet another map showing the range of Aedes mosquitoes.
 But instead of showing where environmental conditions permit Aedes to survive, this one showed – county-by-county – where Aedes had actually been found in the past decade, once, twice, or more than twice.
 That map looks a lot emptier and less scary, and it got through to at least a few mainstream reporters.
-(By the way, this newest “new” map closely resembles a CDC Aedes county-by-county map from about 2013 that was removed from the CDC website link is to a PDF file at some point prior to April 1.)
+(By the way, this newest “new” map closely resembles a CDC Aedes county-by-county map from about 2013 that was removed from the CDC website at some point prior to April 1.)

 A June 13 NPR story entitled “Here’s Really Where Zika Mosquitoes Are Likely In The U.S.,” for example, treated the White House alarmist message as the “old” message and noted that the news from CDC was good.
 And a similar June 14 Weather Channel story that cited the NPR story was entitled “Will Zika Mosquitoes Come To Your Town?
 New CDC Map Shows Likelihood.”
 It stated explicitly that the “old” mental model (the White House SOCO) was now out of date, thanks to the “new” CDC map: